FilippoMB/Diffusion_models_tutorial/README.md

 <img src="./img/lion_long.png" width="600"/>
 </div>

 To see more examples of prompts and get inspirations, check [here](https://lexica.art/).
+To find a prompt for a specific image, you can use [this](https://colab.research.google.com/github/pharmapsychotic/clip-interrogator/blob/main/clip_interrogator.ipynb?authuser=0&pli=1#scrollTo=rbDEMDGJrJEo) image classifier notebook.

 ## 3. Diffusion model theory and step-by-step implementation